 Hey guys…been away for a little awhile but guess what I’ve been doing?
 Yep, the creativity bug has bit again and this time I’ve been working on a diy outdoor cat enclosure for my 3 cats to have a little outside freedom within reason.

-How To Build an Outdoor Cat Enclosure
+How To Build an Outdoor Cat Enclosure: The Basics

-Second decide upon the desired size (this may be where blueprints on paper may come in) If you need to take some time to figure out the ideal width, length and depth by all means do it.
+Next decide upon the desired size (this may be where blueprints on paper may come in) If you need to take some time to figure out the ideal width, length and depth by all means do it.
 Better to have a plan than come up short later if the work in progress doesn’t match what you thought it should.